-There are 53 parks and reserves, covering abour 5,800 square kilometres, under the care, control and management of the Conservation Commission of the Northern Territory.
+There are 53 parks and reserves, covering about 5,800 square kilometres, under the care, control and management of the Conservation Commission of the Northern Territory.
 The Commission's functions include the preservation and protection of natural and historical features and the encouragement of public use and enjoyment of land set aside under its control.

-In addition, the Cobourg Peninsula National Park (2,207 square kilometres) is managed by the Cobourg Peninsula Sanctuary Land Trust, and both Uluru (Ayers Rock-Mt.
-Olga) and Kakadu National Parks (15,923 square kilometres) are managed by the Australian National Parks and Wildlife Service.
+In addition, the Cobourg Peninsula National Park (2,207 square kilometres) is managed by the Cobourg Peninsula Sanctuary Land Trust, and the Kakadu National Park (15,923 square kilometres) is managed by the Australian National Parks and Wildlife Service.
+Uluru National Park (Ayers Rock-Mt.
+Olga) is managed by the Australian National Parks and Wildlife Service in conjunction with the park's traditional Aboriginal owners.